Amino acids are molecules that combine to form proteins. Amino acids and proteins are the building blocks of life.

 - The 9 essential amino acids are: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.

-- Conditional amino acids are usually not essential, except in times of illness and stress.
+- Conditionally essential amino acids are usually not essential, except in times of illness and stress.

-- Conditional amino acids include: arginine, cysteine, glutamine, tyrosine, glycine, ornithine, proline, and serine.
+- Conditionally essential amino acids include: arginine, cysteine, glutamine, tyrosine, glycine, proline, and serine.